Environmental Justice Prevails in the South Bronx: It’s a New Day!

 Our Role and Mission

-Bronx Children’s Museum reaffirms our mission and commitment to support children and their families by inspiring children to treat everyone with dignity and respect, to speak out against discrimination of any kind, and to discover and exercise their voices.
+Bronx Children’s Museum reaffirms our mission and commitment to support children and their families by inspiring children to treat everyone with dignity and respect, to speak out against unfair treatment of any kind, and to discover and exercise their voices.

 To walk our walk, we reached out to our leaders, spoke up, and acted swiftly on behalf of our community and our children when we heard about the power station proposal.
 This time our voices were heard.
 We thank you.